 Subjects sat on a chair and rested their right elbow on a sponge fixed to a table (Fig. 1A).
 The table was adjusted to lift the subject's arm to shoulder level so that movements were made in a horizontal plane.
 The upper arm movement was constrained by fixing the shoulder position with a harness and the elbow position with the sponge.
 The subject's wrist was braced.
 To reduce friction between arm and table, the arm was attached to a board that levitated above the table by an air sled (Fig. 1A).
 Subjects were asked to move only their elbow joint.
 An OPTOTRAK 3020 was used to measure the position of a marker placed on the end of a 9-cm vertical bar, which was grasped by the subjects.
-The marker position was sampled at 500 Hz and projected as a cross on a CRT screen, placed in front of the subject, representing current hand position (Figs. 1B and C).
-Subjects performed the task while looking only at the CRT screen.
+The marker position was sampled at 500 Hz and projected as a cross on a cathode-ray tube (CRT) screen, placed in front of the subject, representing current hand position (Fig. 1, B).